About J.M. Frey

 Her sophomore novel, an epic-length feminist meta-fantasy titled The Untold Tale, (book one of the Accidental Turn Series), debuted December 2015, and was followed up by The Forgotten Tale in 2016 and The Silenced Tale in December 2017.
 The Skylark’s Song, book one of The Skylark’s Saga, a steampunk action novel about a girl vigilante and her mysterious rocketpack, soared into book stores in 2018, and was followed up by The Skylark’s Sacrifice in September 2019.
 The Skylark’s Saga was signed to a shopping agreement for an animation series in 2018.
 All six of these novels were reprinted under Frey’s personal backlist imprint Here There Be in late 2023.

-Her queer time-travel novel A Woman of the Sea was named a winner of the 2019 WATTY AWARD for Historical Fiction, and will be published in Fall 2024 with Penguin Random House Canada / W by Wattpad Books as Time and Tide.
+Her queer time-travel novel A Woman of the Sea was named a winner of the 2019 WATTY AWARD for Historical Fiction, and was published in 2024 with Penguin Random House Canada / W by Wattpad Books as Time and Tide, and named one of the New York Times’ Best Romances of the year.
+She followed that up with her first fully self-published novel, Nine-Tenths, which was voted one of the best reads by the reviewers of N.N.
+Light Book Awards.

 Professional Inquiries